mflaxman/blind-xpub/README.md

 ```

 See [here](https://github.com/mflaxman/blind-xpub/blob/deterministic-paths/deterministic_paths.py) for a more complex working version that includes some more advanced features:
-1. Lexographic sorting of xpubs (not just `sortedmulti` at the child pubkey level, but sorting the xpubs lexographically to always produce the same output)
+1. Lexographic sorting of xpubs (not just `sortedmulti` at the child pubkey level, but sorting the parent xpubs to always produce the same output)
 1. Ability to easily recover bip32 paths (and thus full output descriptors) even if you forget your `m` and/or which xpubs you blinded.
 1. Deterministically different (but unlinkable) bip32 paths for each xpub, so that publishing a bip32 path for 1 xpub does not leak any info to another xpub.
 1. An optional passphrase feature, which feeds extra entropy into the PRF, creating unlimited decoy multisig wallets.